 Due to the nonlinearity during information transfer in the visual system, strong harmonics may often be found in the SSVEPs.
-For example, in Fig.5, the SSVEPs elicited by the 9Hz and 10Hz stimulations show characteristic frequency components with peaks at the fundamental and the second harmonic frequencies (18Hz and 20Hz, respectively).
-Muller-Putz et al. investigated the impact of using SSVEP harmonics on the classification result of a four-class SSVEP-based BCI [26].
+For example, in Fig. 5, the SSVEPs elicited by the 9 and 10 Hz stimulations show characteristic frequency components with peaks at the fundamental and the second harmonic frequencies (18 and 20 Hz, respectively).
+Müller-Putz et al. investigated the impact of using SSVEP harmonics on the classification result of a four-class SSVEP-based BCI [23].
 In their study, the accuracy obtained with combined harmonics (up to the third harmonic) was significantly higher than with only the first harmonic.
 In our experience, for some subjects, the intensity of the second harmonic may sometimes be even stronger than that of the fundamental component.
 Thus, analysis of the frequency band should cover the second harmonic and the frequency feature has to be taken as the weighted sum of their powers, namely:

-$$P{i} = \alpha P{f{1i}} + (1 - \alpha) P{f{2i}}, i = 1, 2, \dots N$$ (6)
+$$P_i = \alpha P{f{1i}} + (1 - \alpha) P{f{2i}}, i = 1, 2, ..., N$$ (6)

-where N is the number of targets and $P{f{1i}}$, $P{f{2i}}$ are respectively the spectrum peak values of fundamental and second harmonics of the ith frequency (i.e., ith target) and α is the optimized weighting factor that varies between subjects.
+Fig. 5 Power spectra of SSVEPs at the O2 electrode for one subject.
+The stimulation frequencies were 9 and 10 Hz.
+Length of the data used for calculating the PSD is 4 s.
+The spectra show clear peaks at the fundamental and the 2nd harmonic frequencies where N is the number of targets and $P{f{1i}}$, $P{f{2i}}$ are respectively the spectrum peak values of fundamental and second harmonics of the ith frequency (i.e., ith target) and α is the optimized weighting factor that varies between subjects.
 Its empirical value may be taken as: